 The mosquito plays an essential role in the heartworm life cycle.
 Adult female heartworms living in an infected dog, fox, coyote, or wolf produce microscopic baby worms called microfilaria that circulate in the bloodstream.
 When a mosquito bites and takes a blood meal from an infected animal, it picks up these baby worms, which develop and mature into “infective stage” larvae over a period of 10 to 14 days.
 Then, when the infected mosquito bites another dog, cat, or susceptible wild animal, the infective larvae are deposited onto the surface of the animal's skin and enter the new host through the mosquito’s bite wound.
 Once inside a new host, it takes approximately 6 months for the larvae to mature into adult heartworms.
 Once mature, heartworms can live for 5 to 7 years in dogs and up to 2 or 3 years in cats.
 Because of the longevity of these worms, each mosquito season can lead to an increasing number of worms in an infected pet.

-In the early stages of the disease, many dogs show few symptoms or no symptoms at all.
+What are the signs of heartworm disease in dogs?In the early stages of the disease, many dogs show few symptoms or no symptoms at all.
 The longer the infection persists, the more likely symptoms will develop.
 Active dogs, dogs heavily infected with heartworms, or those with other health problems often show pronounced clinical signs.

 Signs of heartworm disease may include a mild persistent cough, reluctance to exercise, fatigue after moderate activity, decreased appetite, and weight loss.
 As heartworm disease progresses, pets may develop heart failure and the appearance of a swollen belly due to excess fluid in the abdomen.
 Dogs with large numbers of heartworms can develop a sudden blockages of blood flow within the heart leading to a life-threatening form of cardiovascular collapse.
 This is called caval syndrome, and is marked by a sudden onset of labored breathing, pale gums, and dark bloody or coffee-colored urine.
 Without prompt surgical removal of the heartworm blockage, few dogs survive.